-What is Cooking?
-In its most basic of definitions cooking is the application of heat to a food item or items.
+Cooking is the application of heat to a food item or items.
 Cooking, however does much more than just apply heat to food.
-Because of the heat applied to food items those items change internally according to the type of heat applied, how much heat applied and for how long.
+Because heat applied to food items those changes internally according to the type of heat applied, how much heat applied and for how long.

-For instance, sugars in food turn brown or caramelize when heat is applied such as when baking some bread the sugars in the flour turn brown when the bread reaches close to done.
+For instance, sugars in food turn brown or caramelize when heat is applied.
+Sugars in flour turn brown when the bread reaches close to done.

 Starches will absorb water like sponges in the example of cooking rice and the rice absorbs all of the water you’ve measured out prior to cooking.

 Proteins will gain structure or get firm when heat is applied.
-When you are cooking a steak on the grill a well done steak is firm to the touch while a rare steak will give when pressed with a finger.
+A grilled steak cooked well done steak is firm to the touch while a rare steak will give when pressed with a finger.

-The application of heat to a food item that contains water will evaporate some of that water and will, in the case of some food items, cause them to shrink in size as with a hamburger cooked on the grill.
+The application of heat to a food item that contains water will evaporate some of that water.
+Loss of water content causes food to shrink in size.

 Fats, butters and oils will liquefy when heated and eventually smoke and burn if too much heat is applied.